Palutzii/palutzii/README.md

 ### Hi there 👋

-- ### 🔭 I’m currently working on:
+- 🔭 I’m currently working on:
-- https://github.com/Palutzii/palutzii.github.io as a portfolio page where you can check out all my excercises and projects im working on.
+[Portfolio](https://palutzii.github.io/) page where you can check out all my excercises and projects im working on.
-- This page will be updated throughout the year as I learn more and more.
+This page will be updated throughout the year as I learn more and more.

--
-- ### 🌱 I’m currently learning:
+- 🌱 I’m currently learning:
-Frontend development through Nackademin AB in Sweden
+Frontend development through [Nackademin AB](https://nackademin.se/utbildningar/frontend-utvecklare/) in Sweden

 - ⚡ Fun fact about Sweden while you're here:
 ### Sweden is the 6yh oldest country in Europe